cjstoddard/PicoCalc-uf2/Luckfox-Lyra/Luckfox Ubuntu.md

 Username: lyra Password: luckfox

 Unfortunately, this image does not come with much in the way of wifi drivers, the board does not even have wireless to begin with.
 This is a very solvable problem.
 These two items will allow you to provide both wireless and bluetooth to the device.
-This fits nicely inside the case and does not require and soldering.
+This fits nicely inside the case and does not require any soldering.

 [MX1.25 4Pin to USB Cable](https://www.amazon.com/dp/B0DRD5792W?ref=ppx_yo2ov_dt_b_fed_asin_title)